9 Most Popular Diamond Shapes for Engagement Rings in 2023

 Most women prefer trendy and flashy diamond designs.
 To them, emerald diamonds are too plain for their liking.
 However, one factor sets this shape apart from the rest.
 It is unique and classy.
 It is popular among celebrities, such as Beyonce, and royalties, such as Crown Princess Mary of Denmark, who often wear this diamond to glamorous events.

 Apart from the edges around its pavilion, an emerald diamond is mostly smooth and flat.
-Tapering the edges makes them smooth so that you do not have to worry about them chipping.
+Tapering the edges makes them smooth, so you do not have to worry about them chipping.
 This diamond is also compatible with all settings.

 An emerald diamond goes well with all styles and settings.
-It is compatible with a variety of rings and color andis also good-looking enough as a solo diamond.
+It is compatible with a variety of rings and is also a good choice as a solo diamond.
 Pairing this diamond shape with other diamonds and gems is also possible – emerald diamonds with tapered baguettes look incredible.

 Emerald diamonds are cheaper than most other diamonds because of their simple styling and low popularity.
 You can get a large-carat diamond at a fraction of the cost of other diamonds.